Community managed libraries: good practice toolkit

 - heads of library services who are supporting communities considering taking over or establishing a community managed library; or supporting a community managed library that is council led

 The Taskforce believes that involving volunteers in supporting paid staff to run public libraries can be valuable in augmenting the services available and fostering close collaboration and engagement between public libraries and the community.
-The Taskforce does not endorse community managed libraries with no support from the local authority.
+The Taskforce does not endorse the model of community managed libraries with no support from the local authority.

 This toolkit is currently in ‘beta’, which means this is the first version.
 During this beta phase, we will be continually testing and improving the toolkit.
 We’re looking for feedback.
 Please let us know your thoughts by using the feedback button at the bottom of the page (or any of the case study pages).
 Alternatively, please email firstname.lastname@example.org.